ccube/ShiftMerge-Puzzle/README.md

 example of good Tcl/Tk usage.

-I chose Cirulli's 2048 as a model since I've enjoyed it as a light weight pastime when I'm waiting for something. and it won't require me to learn anything else but Tcl/Tk itself.
+I chose Cirulli's 2048 as a model since I've enjoyed it as a light weight pastime when I'm waiting for something, and it won't require me to learn anything else but Tcl/Tk itself.
 With that game, I'd always wanted a way to undo my last move, so I'm aiming to provide that here.
 It would also be fun to experiment with the size of the field, the relative frequency of the